NicolasIbarra/API_REST_NodeJS/README.md

 # REST API - NodeJS
-This project is about creating a REST API with NodeJS
+This project is about creating a REST API with NodeJS using Express following an MVC architecture.